MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/configure-bot-azure.md

 ## Integrate Azure bots with Omnichannel for Customer Service

-After you've checked for the prerequisites, perform the following steps to integrate your Azure bots with Omnichannel for Customer Service.
+After you meet the prerequisites, perform the following steps to integrate your Azure bots with Omnichannel for Customer Service.

 1. Connect your Azure bot resource to Omnichannel channel.
 1. Configure the bot user as an omnichannel agent.